calcium1528/gt-reprise/story/route/normal/main.md

 So I thought I could start from the beginning and not encounter much trouble right away.<br>
 Boy do I deeply regret saying that.

+### Episode 0 — Initialization
+> For the full plot, see [Initialization][s1e0].

+Frisk falls into the Underground for the first time, being the 8th human to encounter Monsterkind after the Barrier's creation centuries ago.
+With company, they navigate the world and eventually complete the True Pacifist route.
+Despite that, the feeling that they might have missed small details led them to RESET multiple times after that.

 ### Episode 1 — Megalomaniac
 > For the full plot, see [Megalomaniac][s1e1].

 Frisk encounters Sans at the Last Corridor after gaining LV 19 in a new No Mercy run.
-Chara is here to initially assist Frisk, but when Frisk changes strategies knowing they can no longer win through violence, the battle takes a turn for the worse.
+Chara is here to initially assist Frisk, but when Frisk changes strategies—knowing they can no longer win through violence, the battle takes a turn for the worse.

 ### Episode 2 — Yet Darker
 > For the full plot, see [Yet Darker][s1e2].

-A mysterious hallway appears on Frisk's way back to Snowdin, with a door leading to the Grey Room—a subsection of the Void, housing a centuries-old Gaster.
-Taking this chance to possibly return to the real world, Gaster attempts to take Frisk's SOUL in Sans's protest.
+A mysterious hallway appears on Frisk's way back to Snowdin, with a door leading to the Grey Room—a subsection of the Void— housing Gaster.
+In an attempt to return to the real world, Gaster attempts to take Frisk's SOUL in Sans's protest.

 ### Episode 3 — Determination
 > For the full plot, see [Determination][s1e3].